-Most children start school on a full time basis, however parents can request that their child attends part time until reaching compulsory school age (the term after their 5th birthday).
-Once parents receive an offer and accept a place for their child during the normal admission round they can ask to defer the admission until later in the same academic year.
-Schools must accommodate these requests where it appears to be in the best interest of the child.
+5.11 Admission of Most children start school on a full time basis, however parents can request that children their child attends part time until reaching compulsory school age (the term after below their 5th birthday).
+Once parents receive an offer and accept a place for their child compulsory during the normal admission round they can ask to defer the admission until later in school age the same academic year.
+Schools must accommodate these requests where it and deferred appears to be in the best interest of the child.
 Parents wishing their child to attend part time they must discuss this with the headteacher of their allocated school.
-The approved deferred means that the place is held open and is not offered to another child and the parents must take up the place full time by the start of the Summer Term in April.
+The entry to school. approved deferred means that the place is held open and is not offered to another child and the parents must take up the place full time by the start of the Summer Term in April.
 Part-time agreements should include core teaching.